linporu/fetch-daily-brief/README.md

 # Daily Brief Fetcher

-This Python script automatically fetches the daily brief content from Initium Media and saves it as a Markdown file on your desktop.
+This Python script automatically fetches the latest daily brief content from Initium Media and saves it as a Markdown file on your desktop.

 ## Disclaimer